Graphxsys/CI-CD-Python/README.md

 To deploy a specific commit, update the `commit_hash` in `deployment.yaml` and redeploy the script.
 This ensures that your project rolls back to the desired checkpoint.

+## Note

+**Use commit hash only if you want to rollback to a specific checkpoint, else leave it empty.**

 ## Conclusion

 This CI/CD pipeline helps streamline Python script deployment while maintaining consistency across environments.
 Follow the best practices outlined in this document to ensure smooth development and deployment processes.